PEER Audit

 Floor Rules

-A website cannot achieve an overall A+ unless every pillar scores at least B+.
-High performance cannot mask poor accessibility or excessive emissions.
+A site cannot get an overall A+ unless every pillar hits at least B+.
+Fast speed alone cannot hide poor access or high carbon.

 JEDI Standards V2.2 Coverage